-- Comprehend and describe the nature of matter, including its classification, composition and structure. - Demonstrate an understanding of the transformations of matter, both physical and chemical. - Develop critical thinking skills by predicting interactions between different types of matter, both physical and chemical; analyzing matter in the laboratory both qualitatively and quantitatively; performing mathematical calculations related to the transformation and analysis of matter; and solving qualitative and quantitative problems in connection with the transformation and analysis of matter.
+- · Comprehend and describe the nature of matter, including its classification, composition and structure. - Demonstrate an understanding of the transformations of matter, both physical and chemical. - Develop critical thinking skills by predicting interactions between different types of matter, both physical and chemical; analyzing matter in the laboratory both qualitatively and quantitatively and effectively communicating experimental results and conclusions; performing mathematical calculations related to the transformation and analysis of matter; and solving qualitative and quantitative problems in connection with the transformation and analysis of matter.

 Chemists work in a variety of fields, primarily those of the chemical, biotechnological, environmental, biomedical, pharmaceutical, electronics, forensic, agricultural and food industries.
-They usually work in analysis, research, development or production of materials.
-Management, marketing and teaching opportunities are also available.
+They usually work in analysis, research, development or production of Management, marketing materials. and teaching opportunities are also available.

 - Agricultural Chemist

 - Air Quality Control

 - Analytical Chemist

 - Biochemist

 - Chemistry Teacher

 - Dietician

+- Environmental Technologist

-- Environmental Technologist Fishery Specialist
+- Fishery Specialist

 - Food And Drug Inspector

 - Forensic Specialist

 - Laboratory Technician

 - Materials Scientist

 - Medical Technologist

 - Microbiologist

 - Organic Chemist

 - Physician

 - Polymer Chemist

 - Sales Representative

 - Sanitarian Technician

 - Bachelor Degree or higher required